 Ultraviolet (UV) light exposure

 Exposure to ultraviolet (UV) rays is thought to be a major risk factor for most skin cancers, including MCC.
 UV rays damage the DNA inside skin cells.
-This can lead to skin cancer when this ongoing damage affects the DNA of genes that control skin cell growth.
+When ongoing damage affects the DNA of genes that control skin cell growth, skin cancer can develop.

-From the sun: Sunlight is the main source of UV rays.
-Most MCCs start in areas of the body often exposed to the sun, such as the face, neck, and arms.
+Sunlight is the main source of UV rays.
+Most MCCs start on areas of the body often exposed to the sun, such as the face, neck, and arms.
 People who get a lot of sun exposure are at greater risk for MCC.
 UV rays make up only a very small portion of the sun’s rays, but they are the main cause of the skin damage caused by the sun.

-From tanning beds: Tanning beds are another source of UV rays.
+Tanning beds are another source of UV rays.
 MCC is a rare cancer, and no studies have looked for a link between MCC and tanning bed use.
-But it stands to reason that more exposure to UV rays increases the risk.
+But it stands to reason that more exposure to UV rays might increase the risk.

-From psoriasis treatments: Some patients with psoriasis (a long-lasting inflammatory skin disease) are given medicines called psoralens along with UV light treatments, this is known as PUVA treatments.
-This can increase the risk of MCC.
+Some people with psoriasis (a long-lasting inflammatory skin disease) are given medicines called psoralens along with UV light treatments, known as PUVA treatments.
+This can increase the risk of Merkel cell carcinoma.

 To learn more about the effects of UV rays on the skin and what you can do to protect yourself and your loved ones, see How Do I Protect Myself from Ultraviolet (UV) Rays?